 The Department of Energy raised the measurement standards and developed SEER2 ratings in 2023.
 Now, the U.S. Energy Information Administration (EIA) mandates that all residential systems in northern states have a minimum SEER rating of 14.
 Southern states must have a SEER rating of 15.

 Trane’s current AC units and heat pumps have a SEER2 rating, meaning they meet the highest efficiency standard.
-Specifically, Trane’s products have SEER2 ratings ranging from 14.8–21.5.
+Specifically, Trane’s products have SEER2 ratings ranging from 14.8 to 21.5.
 Make sure you select a system that meets the new guidelines for your area.

 Sound Rating

 Air conditioning units make considerable noise when in use.
-Manufacturers include their units’ decibel (dB) levels so you know how loud you can expect your AC to be.
+Manufacturers include their units’ decibel (dB) levels so you know how loud your AC will be.
 The lower the decibel level, the quieter it sounds.

 You’ll see sound levels displayed as decibel A (adjusted decibels, or dBA).
 This measurement indicates sound levels detectable by the human ear.
 Quiet outdoor AC units fall between 50–60 dBA.
 The Center for Disease Control’s guide to common decibel levels provides examples of how loud different levels are: